 More and more employers are finding that background checks are a necessary hiring tool.
-In fact, 73 percent of organizations conduct background checks on job candidates, according to the Society for Human Resource Management (SHRM).
+In fact, about 70 percent of organizations conduct background checks on job candidates, according to the Society for Human Resource Management (SHRM).

 However, as you might guess, employers must carefully follow rules governing these items.
 As I explained in my previous post, Are Background Checks Really Necessary? employers must follow state and federal laws.
 All criminal background checks must comply with the Fair Credit Reporting Act, and candidates must sign a release form before a background check can be conducted.

 Here are some other rules employers must follow, according to the Small Business Administration:

 Lie detector tests.
 The Employee Polygraph Protection Act prevents most private employers from using lie detectors in the course of employment or in the hiring process.
 However, there are a few exceptions, such as armored car services and pharmaceutical businesses.

 School records.
 The Family Educational Rights and Privacy Act and other state laws protect the confidentiality of school records, such as transcripts, and won’t be released without consent.